All Episodes

 I always stay on track.

-There is no doubt that the concern in these six ports is uh that longshoremen have is exactly over the same thing.
+There is no doubt that the concern in these six ports is that longshoremen have is exactly over the same thing.

-And they don't want to buy the uh six ports in question here because they don't want to deal with the union regulations.
+I told you that the number two, actually, number one port operator in the world is owned out of Hong Kong, and they don't want to buy the six ports in question here because they don't want to deal with the union regulations.

-But I can understand their fear that things might change.
+And I've been saying that all week, but I can understand their fear that things might change.

 That's what the union people do.

-So we're faced with the age old problem of how do we modernize and advance technologically without putting a whole bunch of people out of work.
+So we're faced with the age-old problem of how do we modernize and advance technologically without putting a whole bunch of people out of work.

-What always happens, I mean, I hate to tell you something, but during the NAFTA debate, you know, all we heard about was a singer sewing machine plant up in New Hampshire, you know, and how people be put out of jobs, but you know, economics is what it is.
+What always happens, I mean, I hate to tell you something, but during the NAFTA debate, you know, all we heard about was a singer sewing machine plant up in New Hampshire, you know, and how people be put out of jobs.

 The global market is what it is.